knknkn1162/anyloadump/README.md

     get_module().dump(obj, fp)
  ```

-Anyloadump helps to briefly load file or dump to a file in various file types, and provides dump/load/dumps/loads method like [uiri/toml](https://github.com/uiri/toml).
+Anyloadump helps to briefly load a file or dump to a file in various file types, and provides dump/load/dumps/loads method like [uiri/toml](https://github.com/uiri/toml).

 ## Installation